Online Safety Act 2023: Other provisions: criminalising other acts

 The act adds two new offences to the Sexual Offences Act 2003: sending images of a person's genitals (cyberflashing), or sharing or threatening to share intimate images.
 The first conviction for cyberflashing under the new law occurred in March 2024 following a guilty plea.

 The act also updates and extends a number of existing communication offences.
 The false communications offence contained in section 179 replaces the offence previously found in s127(2)(a) and (b) of the Communications Act 2003.
 (The existing s127(1) offence remains in force.)
 To be prosecuted under section 179, a defendant must be shown to have known the information they transmitted to be false, and that they had an intention to cause non-trivial psychological or physical harm to those receiving the message.
 Peter Coe of Birmingham Law School has suggested these requirements might make it hard to successfully prosecute offenders under this offence as "falsity is often difficult to ascertain", and "the offence's two-pronged mens rea, combined with the general difficulty in ascertaining falsity and non-trivial harm, and the current lack of clarity over the threshold, will make the offence difficult to prove, particularly in respect of borderline cases, which could further limit the offence's scope".
 After the 2024 Southport stabbings and ensuing riots, several individuals were prosecuted for knowingly spreading "fake news".
 For example, Dimitrie Stoica was jailed for three months for falsely claiming in a TikTok livestream that he was "running for his life" from rioters in Derby.

 Section 181 creates an offence of sending a message (via electronic or non-electronic means) that "conveys a threat of death or serious harm".
 This can be tried summarily or on indictment.

 Section 183 creates an offence of "sending or showing flashing images electronically" if it is "reasonably foreseeable that an individual with epilepsy would be among the individuals who would view it", the sender intends to cause that person harm, and they have "no reasonable excuse".
-This is intended to try and prevent "epilepsy trolling".
+This is intended to try and prevent "epilepsy trolling", and has been given the name Zach's law to recognise the young boy living with epilepsy who campaigned for its introduction after he was sent flashing images online.

 Section 184 makes "encouraging or assisting serious self-harm" a criminal offence.
 This is similar to the offence of encouraging or assisting suicide contained in the Suicide Act 1961.
 The first conviction under this section occurred in July 2025.
 Tyler Webb used the messaging app Telegram to encourage a woman he had met on a mental health support forum to harm herself and send him pictures of the resulting injuries, and to attempt suicide while he watched on camera.